ndpete/py-macupdate/README.md

 # py-macupdate
-Simple CLI to run updates for my mac
+Simple CLI suite to run updates for my mac